 As part of the installation process, New Relic automatically generates an application token.
 This is a 40-character hexadecimal string for authenticating each mobile app that you monitor.

-There are two ways you can install the iOS agent:
+There are multiple ways you can install the iOS agent:

-- We recommend you install and configure the iOS agent using the CocoaPods installation method.
+- We recommend you install and configure the iOS agent using either Swift Package Manager (SPM) or CocoaPods method.

 - You can also manually install and configure the iOS agent by adding the New Relic framework to your app.